TakumiOtagaki/PseudoknotVisualizer/README.md

 pkv 1kpd
 # OR
 pkv sele  # if 1kpd is selected.
+# You can also choose the annotator explicitly (e.g., DSSR):
+pkv 1kpd, annotator=DSSR
 ```
 As you can see from this example, you can use "sele" to identify the model.